Father Ted: Cancelled musical

 In June 2018, Linehan announced that Pope Ted: The Father Ted Musical was nearing completion, with a script by Linehan and Mathews.
 Linehan said, "It's the real final episode of Father Ted ...
 This was the right idea.
 Arthur and I have been laughing our arses off while writing it.
 Just like the old days."
-The Divine Comedy frontman Neil Hannon, who wrote the television show's music, composed the music.
-When asked about its potential to be a hit musical, Hannon stated, "We are certainly aiming for a big West End show."
+The music was composed by Neil Hannon, who wrote the television show's music.
+Asked about its potential to be a hit musical, Hannon said, "We are certainly aiming for a big West End show."

-In December 2020, Linehan said he was seeking legal advice regarding Hat Trick Productions who he argued were preventing the musical from going into production owing to "activists" within the company.
 In March 2022, Linehan said the musical had been cancelled by producers following the controversy over his public statements about transgender rights.
 He said that the musical was "ready to go", with a completed story and songs, but "just because a group of people have decided that anybody who speaks up against this ideology is evil, [the producers have] just kind of rolled over for those people.
 No one is standing up for me."
 Hannon, a longtime friend of Linehan's, said the project was difficult and said about the controversy around Linehan: "It's been difficult to watch what's happened.
 I believe in free speech, but I also very much believe in people's perfect right to remain completely silent on issues that they don't feel they can speak on.
 And that's all I want to say about it."

-In May 2025, on his podcast: Insiders: The TV Podcast, Jimmy Mulville of Hat Trick Productions stated that he had offered to buy the rights to Father Ted from Linehan in order to proceed with the musical.
+In a podcast released in May 2025, Jimmy Mulville of Hat Trick Productions said he had offered to buy the rights to Father Ted from Linehan to proceed with the musical.
 Linehan refused, saying that the musical would not be made.